sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 ??? warning "If you get a 'Domain restricted sharing' error when you click 'Save'. "

-    If you run into this error it's because google cloud has updated thier policy as of March 2024.
+    If you run into this error it's because google cloud has updated their policy as of March 2024.
 We'll have to update them.
-First select your orginization (not your project), then go to IAM in the search, followed by clicking "grant access".
+First select your organization (not your project), then go to IAM in the search, followed by clicking "grant access".
     ![navigate to grant access](images/34.png)

     Next we'll add our user email into the new principals area.
 We'll search and click on "Organization Policy Administrator".